Drury Falls

 I looked around the basin.
 There was a stand of trees up to my left, and one across the base of the falls to my right.
 “Sure!
 Looks like a couple good spots.”

-I headed to the nearer group of trees to my left.
-It was a good spot, but was close to the edge of the canyon below and would require some leveling work.
+to the edge of the canyon below and would require some leveling work.
 I tied off the rope and my pack and started to traverse toward the other promising spot.
 This took me past the base of the lower falls.
 It was fat and wide.
 I climbed up a short slope and into a small stand of trees.
 Here I found a nice, previously constructed tent platform and a great view of the entire route (the clouds had parted for the moment).
 “This is us, Jens.
 This is a great spot!”

-Jens at our bivy site (and my finger), taken from the base of the Lower Falls
+Jens at our bivy site (and my finger), taken from the base of the

 I went back over and retrieved my pack and the rope, then joined Jens at the bivy site.
 We stood for 20 minutes or more looking up at the falls through the binoculars.
 “I think we can do this”, Jens said.